What is Pupil Premium?

-If your child is eligible for free school meals, it is worth registering them even if they're not going to have the school lunch.
-It will have a direct impact on the funding and will maximize the support we can provide.
+If your child is eligible for free school meals, it is worth registering them even if they're not going to eat school lunches.
+It will have a direct impact on the funding and maximise the support we can provide.

 Parental support and involvement is a key factor in raising standards.
-If you would like help or advice with supporting your child, please contact our Pupil Premium Leaders; Mrs Jo Smalley (Pound Pill) or Jenny Metcalfe (Broadwood).
+If you would like help or advice with supporting your child, please contact our Pupil Premium Leaders; Mrs Jo Smalley (Pound Pill) or Mrs Jenny Metcalfe (Broadwood).

 Pupil Premium Strategy